 The shift may be occurring for a number of reasons, even if you are sticking to your treatment plan and wearing your retainer as you should.

 Perhaps your retainer is damaged, or no longer fits properly as a result of not wearing it enough.
-If your retainer is permanent, ensure the wire stays in place and that none of the bonds have released from your teeth, which may cause misalignment.
+If your retainer is permanent, ensure the wire stays in place and that none of the bonds have been released from your teeth, which may cause misalignment.
 Your orthodontist can repair or replace your retainer, to ensure your teeth don’t move any further.

-Another reason teeth move is because wisdom teeth are emerging, which can cause all your teeth to shift to make room for them.
+Another reason teeth move is that wisdom teeth are emerging, which can cause all your teeth to shift to make room for them.
 If this is the case, the wisdom teeth will need to be extracted.